DataDog/documentation/content/en/service_management/service_level_objectives/_index.md

 - `SLO Modified` events show what configuration information changed during a modification
 - `SLO Deleted` events show the configuration information the SLO had before it was deleted

-**SLO status correction audit events:**
+### Status correction audit events

 Each event includes the following SLO status correction configuration information:

 - SLO Name
-- Status correction start and end times and timezone
+- Status correction start and end times with timezone
 - Status correction category

 Three types of SLO status correction audit events appear in the Event Explorer: